menu close

 Key applications of AI in cybersecurity

 AI has a wide range of applications in cybersecurity, from threat detection to vulnerability management and incident response.
-One of the most critical roles of AI is identifying threats in real time.
+One of the most critical roles of AI is automating threat detection to enhance incident response during cyberattacks.
 This is achieved by monitoring network traffic and analysing user behaviour to flag anything that seems out of place.
 For example, AI can detect malware much faster than a human security analyst by scanning large amounts of data for malicious code.

 AI-assisted incident response